-Then, in the interests of sanity, you will want a killer-cool dining table so that you can have tons of friends over to swap stories, gossip, recipes, and songs, in no particular order.
-After all, it's not frost that nips at your mental health; it's the isolation and the terrible, rising fear that songbirds and budding trees might be just myths, after all.
+Then, in the interests of sanity, you need a killer-cool dining table so that you can have tons of friends over to swap stories, gossip, recipes and songs -- all in no particular order.
+After all, it's not frost that nips at your mental health; it's the isolation and the terrible, rising fear that songbirds and budding trees might be just myths after all.

-So, lets' take a tour of a tiny house that has, in fact, all these features: A do-it-yourself build designed by a company in Quebec called Habitations Microévolution.
-It has the appropriately sized stove, the luxury-sized windows, and the extravagant dining table.
+So let's take a tour of a tiny house that has, in fact, all of these features: a do-it-yourself build designed by a company in Quebec called Habitations MicroEvolution.
+It has the appropriately sized stove, the luxury-sized windows and the extravagant dining table.
 See what you think.

 This view shows immediately the value of really, really large windows.
 You don't feel closed in at all, no matter what season it is outdoors.
 The wood stove is certainly small, but it can fill a tiny house with plenty of heat and do so with a minimal amount of fuel consumption.
 Of course, the decor already hints at the hail and hearty attitude of the residents.
 This isn't a home that would be quite as much at home in the city.

 This sitting area is built for having company over.
 It's simple but cozy.
 Notice, of course, there's no stove pipe hooked up in this photo.
-In a tiny house, you want to invent space and removing a stove pipe when you can help a lot.
+In a tiny house, you want to invent space, and removing a stove pipe when you can helps a lot.

 What a cozy kitchen.
 The curtain behind the Christmas tree hides the washer/dryer and the bathroom.
 Notice, there's no built-in stove, but there's a large counter-top stove on the shelf to the left.

-This is the scary part: A Canadian winter, eh?
+This is the scary part: a Canadian winter, ey?
 But this tiny house is fully prepared to meet the challenge.